Seagate/kmip-go/cmd/kms/README.md

 [//]: <> (================================================================================================================================================================)

 It is suggested to run `kms` from a location where you can store configuration files that point to various KMS servers.
-Run `sudo make install` to add the executable to your go path.
+Run `sudo make install` to add the executable to your path.
 For example, the following table describes a set of potential configuration files for a few KMS servers.
 Use the `kms) load file=<value>` option to load those configuration settings.
 Once a session is opened, use `kms) help` to list commands and perform key operations.

 | File               | Description                                                          |